fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/Remove-AzureManagedCache.md

 True
 ```

-This command removes the azure_2 Cache named ContosoCache.
+This command removes the Azure Cache named ContosoCache.
 The command prompts for confirmation before the cmdlet removes the Cache.
 It returns a value of $True to indicate that the Cache was removed.